-The Department Liaison should be a Sergeant or of sufficient rank to effectively coordinate department resources, and should serve as a facilitator between the deceased member's survivors and the Department.
+The Department Liaison should be of sufficient rank to effectively coordinate department resources, and should serve as a facilitator between the deceased member's survivors and the Department.
 The Department Liaison reports directly to the Chief of Police.
 The Department Liaison's responsibilities include, but are not limited to:

-- (a) Directing the other liaisons and coordinators in fulfilling survivors' needs and requests.
-Consideration should be given to organizing the effort using the National Incident Management System (NIMS). - (b) Establishing contact with survivors within 24 hours of the incident and providing them contact information. - (c) Advising survivors of the other liaison and coordinator positions and their roles and responsibilities. - (d) Identifying locations that will accommodate a law enforcement funeral and presenting the options to the appropriate survivors, who will select the location. - (e) Coordinating all official law enforcement notifications and arrangements. - (f) Making necessary contacts for authorization to display flags at half-mast.
+- (a) Directing the other liaisons and coordinators in fulfilling survivors' needs and requests. - (b) Establishing contact with survivors within 24 hours of the incident and providing them contact information. - (c) Advising survivors of the other liaison and coordinator positions and their roles and responsibilities. - (d) Identifying locations that will accommodate a law enforcement funeral and presenting the options to the appropriate survivors, who will select the location. - (e) Coordinating all official law enforcement notifications and arrangements. - (f) Making necessary contacts for authorization to display flags at half-mast. - (g) Ensuring that department members are reminded of appropriate information-sharing restrictions regarding the release of information that could undermine future legal proceedings. - (h) Coordinating security checks of the member's residence as necessary and reasonable.

-- (g) Ensuring that department members are reminded of appropriate information-sharing restrictions regarding the release of information that could undermine future legal proceedings. - (h) Coordinating security checks of the member's residence as necessary and reasonable. - (i) Serving as a liaison with visiting law enforcement agencies during memorial and funeral services.
+(i) Serving as a liaison with visiting law enforcement agencies during memorial and funeral services.